Social Engineering: Definition, Types, Detection & Prevention

 • General phishing has a general message that can be applicable to many people (e.g., a letter from a bank or Microsoft).

 • Spear phishing is much more customized.
-It requires personal data of a victim like their title, company name, boss’ name, etc. A good example of spear phishing would be an email from Accounting or HR department or CEO fraud.
+It requires the personal data of a victim like their title, company name, boss’ name, etc. A good example of spear phishing would be an email from Accounting or HR department or CEO fraud.

 How social engineering works